ordepdev/ordepdev.github.io/_posts/2019-02-20-diving-into-merkle-trees.md

 ![copy-on-write-02](/assets/images/copy-on-write-02.png)
 ![copy-on-write-03](/assets/images/copy-on-write-03.png)

+If we take a closer look we can see that we’re adding only a new data block and three new hashes for the new version of the data structure.
+All the other data blocks, eventually, gigabytes of data are being shared between both versions!

 ## Wrapping up

 ![wrapping-up](/assets/images/wrapping-up.png)

-Merkle trees are _just_ binary trees containing an infinite number of _cryptographic hashes_ where _leaves_ contain hashes of data blocks, _nodes_ contain hashes of their children, produce a _Merkle Root_ that summarizes the entire data set that's publicly distributed across the network and can easily prove that a given data block exists in the tree.
+Merkle trees are _just_ binary trees containing an infinite number of _cryptographic hashes_ where _leaves_ contain hashes of data blocks and _nodes_ contain hashes of their children.
+They also produce a _Merkle Root_ that summarizes the entire data set and that's publicly distributed across the network and can easily prove that a given data block exists in the tree.

 You can find them in Cassandra, IPFS, Riak, Ethereum, Bitcoin, Open ZFS, and